Uncertain times for staff as online car dealership goes into administration

 An online car dealership headquartered in Peterborough that had put itself in the fast lane for growth looks to have run out of road.

-Carzam, based in Samson House, in Morley Way, Woodston, where it operated its vehicle preparation centre and which employed about 150 people, has gone into administration.
+Carzam, based in Samson House, in Morley Way, Woodston, where it operated its vehicle preparation centre and claimed to employ about 150 people, has gone into administration.

 It comes just a couple of years after Carzam opened in Peterborough with bosses announcing ambitious growth plans.